 OF THE MIND

-Making Sense Of Being Alive presents a modern distillation of the human mind, inviting us to marvel at the very special brain from which our minds emerge.
+Making Sense Of Being Alive presents a contemporary distillation of the human mind, inviting us to marvel at the special brain from which our very modern minds emerge.

 The mind is our most treasured advantage as a species, yet something we almost entirely take for granted.
-In this scholarly review, James Brennan weaves together evidence from psychology, evolutionary biology, archaeology, the social and neuro sciences, humanities and the arts, threading it all through with his own experience as a practising clinical psychologist, to reveal a new perspective on our most treasured organ.
+In this scholarly review, James Brennan weaves together evidence from psychology, evolutionary biology, archaeology, the social and neuro sciences, humanities and the arts, threading it all through with his own experience as a practising clinical psychologist, to reveal a new perspective on how each of us constructs reality.